Do We Need Religion? On The Secularisation of Society

 Steven Pinker identifies a post-Enlightenment mindset, in which religion is seen as a lifestyle choice and tolerance is practised concerning these choices.
 Secularisation can be seen as a kind of religious pluralism in this way.

-The Separation of Church and State
+Church and State

 Meanwhile, seventeenth century Puritans escaping religious persecution in Europe had immigrated to America.
 America won Independence in 1776 and the new states debated whether there should be an official religion.
 They decided that there should be no established (state) religion, because this would lead to conflict.